boxwood-ai/cloud-function-saas/README.md

 ## 🚀 What is Cloud Function SaaS?

 Cloud Function SaaS is an AI-powered tool that converts simple markdown specifications into fully deployed Google Cloud Run microservices.
-Write your API specification in plain English, and let a **team of specialized AI agents** generate, validate, and deploy production-ready code.
+Write your API specification in plain English, and let a team of AI agents generate, validate, and deploy.

 ### ✨ Key Features